Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Intractability of Stabbing Number 4 or More

+Before proving this result, we point out that Theorem~\ref{thm:NPHardStabbingN4+} does not state anything about rectilinear polygons that are both thin and in general position.
+Indeed, for a rectilinear polygon that is both thin and in general position, $ \STAB{ k } $ and $ \CSTAB{ k } $ are solvable in polynomial time; see Lemma~\ref{lem:thinGeneral}.
+Further note that Theorem~\ref{thm:NPHardStabbingN4+} does not state that $ \STAB{ k } $ is $ \NP $-complete for polygons in general position as this remains an open problem.

-\paragraph{Proof structure.} It is straightforward to verify that $ \STAB { k } $ and $ \CSTAB { k } $ are in $ \NP $ for any integer $ k $.
+\paragraph{Proof structure\ARXIVVERSIONONLY{.}} Thanks to Lemma~1 in~\cite{AADK11}, we know that, to minimize the stabbing number of a rectangular partition, it suffices to restrict to anchored segments.
+In other words, it suffices to restrict to the $ \OO ( n ^ 2 ) $ vertices of the pixel graph for the Steiner points.
+It is then straightforward to encode a polynomial-length certificate for $ \STAB{ k } $ and $ \CSTAB{ k } $, and verify its validity in polynomial time.
+This settles that $ \STAB{ k } $ and $ \CSTAB{ k } $ are in $ \NP $ for any integer $ k $.
 We thus concentrate on proving $ \NP $-hardness.

-First, we prove that $ \CSTAB { 4 } $ is $ \NP $-hard, even if only thin polygons are considered.
-In a thin polygon, any optimal partition is conforming, so in consequence $ \STAB { 4 } $ is also $ \NP $-hard.
+First, we prove that $ \CSTAB{ 4 } $ is $ \NP $-hard in thin polygons.
+In a thin polygon, any optimal partition is conforming.
+Consequently, $ \STAB{ 4 } $ is also $ \NP $-hard.
 However, the gadgets take advantage of not being in general position.

 Second, we provide an alternative version of this proof, this time for polygons in general position (but the gadgets take advantage of not being thin).

-As an aside, we note here that it is not possible to make the gadgets both thin and in general position; the problem is actually polynomial in this case, see Theorem~\ref{thm:thinGeneral}.
+Third, using a similar approach and with a similar alternative version for polygons in general position, we prove that $ \CSTAB{ 5 } $, and thus $ \STAB{ 5 } $, is $ \NP $-hard.